adetalhouet/ocp-gitops/ztp/README.md

 It will take on average 60-ish minutes for the cluster to be ready.
 That said, to validate the cluster will get deployed properly, few tests you can do.

+__Let's review the manifests:__

+- `00-agentclusterinstall.yaml` defines the `AgentClusterInstall` is responsible for the overall cluster configuration.
+This is where you specify:
+    - the network requirements (clusterNetwork, serviceNetwork, machineNetwork).
+    - the OpenShift version to use, by refering to the `ClusterImageSet` name we created earlier.
+    - the overall cluster setup, i.e. how many control and worker node you want.
+In our case, we deploy a SNO, so only 1 control node.
+    - the pub key that goes with the private key setup earlier in the `assisted-deployment-ssh-private-key` secret
+- `01-clusterdeployment.yaml` defines the `ClusterDeployment`
+    - it references the `AgentClusterIntall` and define the `pull-secret` to use for the cluster provisioning.
+    - this is where you define the `baseDomain` and the `clusterName` to use for the spoke cluster
+- `02-spokeinfraenv.yaml` defines the `InfraEnv`.
+It is basically a when to customize the intial cluster setup.
+If you want to add/modify some files for the ignition process, you can.
+If you want to configure additional networking bits, this is where you can do it as well.
+Refer to the doc, and here is [an example](https://github.com/openshift/openshift-docs/blob/main/modules/ztp-configuring-a-static-ip.adoc).
+- `03-baremetalhost.yaml` defines the `BareMetalHost`.
+This is where you provide the information on:
+    - how to connect to the server through its BMC
+    - the MAC address of the provisioning interface
+- `04-assisteddeploymentpullsecret.yaml` defines your `pull-secret`
+- `05-kusterlet.yaml` tells RHACM to add this cluster as a managed cluster, and deploy the various addon agents on it.

 ### Few debugging tips <a name="debug"></a>
 ###### Storage